organisciak/dissertation/document/1_intro.md

 <!-- * __RQ 2.4__: Do the findings generalize to different tasks, task types, and contexts (i.e. outside of paid platforms)?-->

-The second part of Chapter 5 (5.2) bridges chapters 4 and 5 in a real world setting, applying post-collection corrections as well as collection-time task manipulations to the human judgments used in evaluating audio similarity for the Music Information Retrieval Exchange (MIREX).
+The second part of Designing Tasks for Objective Needs bridges the studied strategies in a real world setting, applying post-collection corrections as well as collection-time task manipulations to the human judgments used in evaluating audio similarity for the Music Information Retrieval Exchange (MIREX).
 Finding the inter-grader consistency to be very low, this small chapters asks:

  - __RQ 2.4__: Are grader differences responsible for low inter-grader consistency in MIREX judgments?